KejPi/AbracaDABra/README.md

        sudo make install
        sudo ldconfig

 _Note:_ `CMAKE_INSTALL_PREFIX` is `/usr/local` by default.
 It means that application installs to `/usr/local/bin` and library is installed to `/usr/local/lib`.
 Make sure that `/usr/local/lib` is in your `ldconfig` path, if it is not then use `LD_LIBRARY_PATH` environment variable when running AbracaDABra:

        LD_LIBRARY_PATH=/usr/local/lib:$QT_PATH/lib:$LD_LIBRARY_PATH /usr/local/bin/AbracaDABra &

+Optional SDRplay support:

+SoapySDR is required, additionally SDRplay API](https://www.sdrplay.com/api/) 3.15 must be installed and [SoapySDR SDRplay3 plugin](https://github.com/pothosware/SoapySDRPlay3) needs to be built from source.
+Then specify `SOAPY_SDR_PLUGIN_PATH` when you run the application.

 ## USBFS buffer size